-We have a legitimate interest to process your donation and a legal duty to check your eligibility to donate amounts of more than £500
+To process your donation and a legal duty to check your eligibility to donate amounts of more than £500

 Assess suitability of prospective members and donors using publicly available sources

-We have a legitimate interest to ensure that our members and donors will not bring Plaid Cymru into disrepute
+To ensure that our members and donors will not bring Plaid Cymru into disrepute

 Send you electronic messages about our campaigns